microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 Mapped types are produced by taking a union of literal types, and computing a set of properties for a new object type.
 They're like [list comprehensions in Python](https://docs.python.org/2/tutorial/datastructures.html#nested-list-comprehensions), but instead of producing new elements in a list, they produce new properties in a type.

-In addition to `Partial`, Mapped Types can enable expressing many usueful transfomrations on types:
+In addition to `Partial`, Mapped Types can express many useful transformations on types:

 ```ts
 // Keep types the same, but make each property to be read-only.